alfeng6/cargi/README.md

 Some of the future extensions of this project include developing an Android app, making smarter suggestions based on analysis of past events (we already have a basic implementation of this feature in our backend repo), integrating with car, support for more third party apps, and integrating with reminders or similar apps to enhance user productivity.

+# Quick Start Guide

+Download our app [here] (https://goo.gl/UhHjX6).
+On launching the app, our tutorial will help you get up and speed with the features of our app.